wilhelmzeuschner/spartan-6-xc6slx9-rz-easyfpga-x1/images/readme.md

-These are various, hoepfully useful images.
+These are various, hopefully useful images.